Lucas Hedges Bio

 Lucas Hedges Award Nominations

-Across his career Hedges has received several verified major award nominations.
-Notably, he was nominated for the Academy Award for Best Supporting Actor for Manchester by the Sea (2016) and was a Golden Globe Award nominee for Best Actor – Motion Picture Drama for Boy Erased (2018).
-He has also received nominations for theatre awards, including a Lucille Lortel Award for his off-Broadway work in Yen.
+Lucas Hedges has earned recognition from major film and theater institutions across his career.
+His most prominent nominations include an Academy Award for Best Supporting Actor for Manchester by the Sea in 2016 and a Golden Globe Award for Best Actor in a Motion Picture Drama for Boy Erased in 2018.
+He has also received nominations for the Lucille Lortel Award, the Critics’ Choice Movie Awards, and other industry honors reflecting the range of his work in film and on stage.

 Lucas Hedges Awards Won

-Hedges has won verified awards early in his career, including the Critics’ Choice Movie Award for Best Young Performer for Manchester by the Sea and a Theatre World Award for Outstanding Off-Broadway Debut Performance for Yen.
-He was also part of the ensemble honored with the Screen Actors Guild Award for Outstanding Performance by a Cast for Three Billboards Outside Ebbing, Missouri.
+Hedges has collected several notable awards for his performances in film and theater.
+His wins include the Critics’ Choice Movie Award for Best Young Performer for Manchester by the Sea and the Theatre World Award for Outstanding Off-Broadway Debut Performance for Yen.
+He has also shared in ensemble honors, including the SAG Award for Outstanding Performance by a Cast earned by the company of Three Billboards Outside Ebbing, Missouri.

 Lucas Hedges Family

 Lucas Hedges is the son of screenwriter and director Peter Hedges and poet and actress Susan Bruce (née Titman).
-He has an older brother, Simon Hedges, who works in private equity.
-Hedges’s family includes a background in the arts and media; his maternal grandparents were involved in theatre and media leadership, which contributed to a creative upbringing.
+He has an older brother, Simon, who works in private equity in New York.
+His paternal grandfather, the Reverend Robert Boyden Hedges, was an Episcopal minister, while his maternal grandfather was a former vice president at HBO in New York, and his maternal grandmother, Narcissa Titman, is a former theatre director and lecturer.

 Personal Life